Ninety-Three: Plot

 The year is 1793.
-In Brittany during the Royalist insurrection of the Chouannerie, a troop of "Blues" (soldiers of the French Republic) encounter in the bocage Michelle Fléchard, a peasant woman, and her three young children, who are fleeing from the conflict.
+In the former Duchy of Brittany during the Royalist insurrection of the Chouannerie, a troop of "Blues" (soldiers of the French Revolutionary Army) encounter in the bocage Michelle Fléchard, a peasant woman, and her three young children, who are fleeing from the conflict.
 She explains that her husband and parents have been killed in the peasant revolt that started the insurrection.
 The troop's commander, Sergeant Radoub, convinces them to look after the family.

-Meanwhile, at sea, a group of Royalist "Whites" are planning to land the Marquis de Lantenac, a Breton aristocrat whose leadership could transform the fortunes of the rebellion.
+Meanwhile, at sea, a group of "Whites" (Royalist emigres) are preparing to land the Marquis de Lantenac (a thinly fictionalized combination of real Chouannerie leaders Charles Armand Tuffin, marquis de la Rouërie and Vincent de Tinténiac), a Breton aristocrat and former officer in the French Royal Army whose command experience could transform the fortunes of the rebellion.
 While at sea, a sailor fails to properly secure his cannon, which rolls out of control and damages the ship.
-The sailor risks his life to secure the cannon and save their ship.
-Lantenac awards the man a medal for his bravery and then executes him (without trial) for failing in his duty.
+When the same sailor risks his life to secure the cannon and save their ship, Lantenac awards the man a medal for his bravery and then executes him (without trial) for failing in his duty.
 Their corvette is spotted by ships of the Republic.
-Lantenac slips away in a boat with one supporter, Halmalo, the brother of the executed sailor, and the corvette distracts the Republican ships by provoking a battle the damaged ship cannot win.
+Lantenac slips away in a boat with one supporter, Halmalo the brother of the executed sailor.
+The corvette distracts the Republican ships by provoking a naval battle the damaged ship cannot win.
 The corvette is destroyed, but Lantenac lands safely in Brittany and sends Halmalo ahead as a messenger.

 Lantenac is hunted by the Blues, but is protected by a local beggar, to whom he gave alms in the past.
 He meets up with his supporters, and they immediately launch an attack on the Blues.
 Part of the troop with the family is captured.
 Lantenac orders them all to be shot, including Michelle.
 He takes the children with him as hostages.
 The beggar finds the bodies, and discovers that Michelle is still alive.
 He nurses her back to health.

-Lantenac's ruthless methods have turned the revolt into a major threat to the Republic.
+Lantenac's leadership and methods turn the Breton uprising into a major threat to the First French Republic.
 In Paris, Danton, Robespierre and Marat argue about the threat, while also sniping at each other.
 They promulgate a decree that all rebels and anyone who helps them will be executed.
-Cimourdain, a committed revolutionary and former priest, is deputed to carry out their orders in Brittany.
+Cimourdain, a committed revolutionary and former Roman Catholic priest, is deputed to carry out their orders in Brittany.
 He is also told to keep an eye on Gauvain, the commander of the Republican troops there, who is related to Lantenac and thought to be too lenient to rebels.
 Unknown to the revolutionary leaders, Cimourdain was Gauvain's childhood tutor, and thinks of him as a son.